mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    cp /path/to/mediacore/install/deployment-scripts/mod_fastcgi/* ./my_media/
    cp /path/to/mediacore/install/deployment-scripts/mod_fastcgi/.htaccess ./my_media/

-Third, create a symbolic link (symlink) to the ``public`` directory from your mediacore installation:
+Third, create symbolic links (symlinks) to the ``public`` and the ``data`` directory from your mediacore installation:

 .. sourcecode:: bash

    # Create a symlink to the public directory
    ln -sf /path/to/mediacore/install/mediacore/public ./my_media/public

+   # Create a symlink to the data directory
+   ln -sf /path/to/mediacore/install/data ./my_media/data

 Finally, you'll need to edit the paths in ``my_media/mediacore.fcgi`` to point to your own mediacore installation and virtual environment.
 The **four (4)**